hjzheng/wish-list/README.md

 - step 17: Use Volatile State and Lifecycle Methods to Manage Private State

-- setp 18: Automatically Send Changes to the Server by Using onSnapshot
+- step 18: Automatically Send Changes to the Server by Using onSnapshot

+- step 19: Create Dynamic Types and use Type Composition to Extract Common Functionality